 Steps to becoming a yoga teacher through a yoga instructor certification

 In this article, we cover the avenues and considerations when your love for yoga becomes a career and hopefully answer the question of How to become a yoga teacher?

 The role of a yoga instructor

-Why train to become an instructor and get a yoga instructor certification
+Why train to become an instructor and get a yoga teacher certification

 How to become a yoga instructor in the traditional way